awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ```

 **Tip**
-If you text output, and filter the output to a single field using the \-\-query parameter, the output is a single line of tab separated values\.
+If you output text, and filter the output to a single field using the \-\-query parameter, the output is a single line of tab separated values\.
 To get each value onto a separate line, you can put the output field in brackets as shown in the following examples:

 Tab separated, single\-line output: